Neto Scariot

 The final delivery must align with Genius, our logistics app, and integrate seamlessly with Multilog's existing systems for freight quotes and tracking within Salesforce.

-After analyzing our data, we collected some bad metrics that clearly explain the lack of results in our ads and digital experiences.
+bad metrics that clearly explain the lack of results of our ads and digital experiences.

 Click to read more about Multilog